 4.3.7 Determination of Nominated Values for Load Management

 Once an end-use customer is registered in the Pre- Emergency or Emergency Load Response Program (Full Program Option or Capacity Only), a nominated load reduction value is calculated for that customer.
+A summer, winter, and annual nominated load reduction value may be calculated for a registration depending on the product-type registration and Delivery Year.
 The determination of the value of the load reduction is consistent with the process for determination of the capacity obligation for the customer.
 Nominated value of a load management resource is equivalent to the Installed Capacity value of a generation resource.
-The nominated load reduction for a registration is effective for an entire Delivery Year.
-Effective with the 2020/2021 Delivery Year, the nominated load reduction for a Capacity Performance DR registration may be higher in the summer period than in the non-summer period.

-For an end-use customer registration, the maximum load reduction (used in determining the Nominated DR Value) for the registration is based on the Peak Load Contribution in place at the time of the registration in the DR Hub system.
-Effective with the 2017/2018 Delivery Year, the nominated DR value for a Capacity Performance registration takes into consideration the Winter Peak Load.
+For an end-use customer registration, the summer nominated DR value for the registration is based on the Peak Load Contribution in place at the time of the registration in the DR Hub system.
+The winter nominated DR value for a Capacity Performance registration is based on the Winter Peak Load in place at the time of registration in the DR Hub system.
+The annual nominated DR value for a Capacity Performance registration is the lesser of the summer nominated DR value and winter nominated DR value of such registration.
+Effective with the 2019/2020 Delivery Year, an annual nominated DR value for a Capacity Performance registration is no longer calculated.

 Nominated Value of Firm Service Level Resources

-The nominated value for a Firm Service Level customer will be based on the Peak Load Contribution for the customer, as determined by the Electric Distribution Company.
+A registration for a Firm Service Level (FSL) customer includes a summer nominated DR value.
+Registrations of the Capacity Performance product-type also include a winter nominated DR value and an annual nominated DR value.

-The nominated value for a Firm Service Level (FSL) customer on a Limited DR, Extended Summer DR, Annual DR, Base DR, Capacity Performance DR (prior to 2017/2018 Delivery Year), and Summer-Period DR Only (effective 2020/2021 Delivery Year) product-type registrations will be equal to the difference between its Peak Load Contribution (PLC) and its pre-determined summer firm service level load adjusted for system losses.
+The summer nominated DR value for a Firm Service Level customer on a Limited DR, Extended Summer DR, Annual DR, Base DR, Capacity Performance DR (prior to 2017/2018 Delivery Year), and Summer-Period DR Only (effective 2020/2021 Delivery Year) product-type registrations is equal to the difference between its Peak Load Contribution (PLC) and its pre-determined summer firm service level load adjusted for system losses.

-NominatedValueofFSLCustomer = PLC – (SFSL * LossF)
+Summer NominatedValueofFSLCustomer = PLC – (SFSL * LossF)

 Where: